splix/grails-spring-security-twitter/README.markdown

 Grails plugin for Twitter Authentication, as extension to [Grails Spring Security Core plugin](http://www.grails.org/plugin/spring-security-core)

 Currently it's **alfa version**, and it isn't deployed anywhere yet.
-If you want to use this plugin, you have to download and install it manually (see later),
+If you want to use this plugin, you have to install it from GitHub (see later),

 Requirements
 ------------